 - Apples.
 We’ll use both small chunks of apple and pureed apple.

-I’ve made this multiple times using a variety of apples… gala, fuji, honeycrisp, granny smith, red delicious… it all depends on the type of apple you like to eat and what’s available.
+I’ve made this multiple times using a variety of apples… Gala, Fuji, Honeycrisp, Granny Smith, red delicious… it all depends on the type of apple you like to eat and what’s available.
 I like to use two varieties, simply to get a mix of flavors!

 If you want to serve them warm, you can – but you’ll definitely need a spoon to serve and eat, LOL.

-- As I mentioned, let these bars cool COMPLETELY before cutting.
-This is at least two hours on the counter.
+- Let these bars cool COMPLETELY before cutting.
+This is at least two hours on the counter, and I highly recommend refrigerating them before cutting and serving.

 - Resist the temptation to slice apples thinly, instead of in chunks.
 This method results in bars that are very hard to cut into squares… although they’re just as delicious!